carlosconley/carlosconley.github.io/content/projects/rust-raytracing/index.md

 description: My rust implementation of Peter Shirley's [Raytracing in One Weekend Series](https://raytracing.github.io/), fit with additional geometry types, auto-exposure, and parallel processing.
 Repo [here](https://github.com/carlosconley/surely-raytracing/)

 ---
+# Github

+All source code can be found here: https://github.com/carlosconley/surely-raytracing/
 ## Images from the project

 ### Final render of the first book